Indiana Supreme Court keeps state abortion ban on hold

 A state appeals court decision in 2004 said privacy was a core value under the state constitution that extended to all residents, including women seeking abortions.
 But the Indiana Supreme Court later set aside that ruling without addressing whether the state constitution included such a right.

-Hanlon, a Republican who was first elected in 2014 as a judge in the rural southern Indiana county, wrote that Indiana’s constitution “is more explicit in its affirmation of individual rights and its limitation of legislative power to intrude into personal affairs” than the U.S. Constitution.
+Hanlon, a Republican who was first elected in 2014 as a judge in the rural southern Indiana county, wrote in her injunction order that Indiana’s constitution “is more explicit in its affirmation of individual rights and its limitation of legislative power to intrude into personal affairs” than the U.S. Constitution.

+Associated Press writer Arleigh Rodgers contributed to this report.
+Rodgers is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
+Follow Arleigh Rodgers on Twitter at https://twitter.com/arleighrodgers

 By TOM DAVIES